SPP-08 Field Notes

 It is necessary for the surveyor to show all true line dimensions (distances and angles) of the pickup (calculated from offsets, traverses and radiations).
 It is also necessary for a comparison to be shown between these calculated true line (distance and angle) values and the original values (and possibly other existing values).
 This will allow a searcher to quickly evaluate each survey.

-It should be remembered that not all field books are fully examined, so any surveyor using your work as pickup needs to be satisfied as to its reliability from the records you provide in that field book.
+It should be remembered that not all field records are fully examined, so any surveyor using your work as pickup needs to be satisfied as to its reliability from the records you provide in that field record.
 Providing that visible proof in your field notes will enhance your reputation.

 To allow rapid appraisal of the survey it is requested that the surveyor record in the field notes the misclosure of any figures for which a closure has been calculated (pickup as well as new parcels) (see Survey Guidelines Section 13).
 It is especially important that any miscloses outside the specified limits are recorded together with an explanation of why the miscloses were accepted.
 It is useful to record brief details about the extent of the investigation that led to that decision.

-6 Bearings in Lieu of Angles in Field Books
+6 Bearings in Lieu of Angles in Field Records

 It is acknowledged that the use of arbitrary plane bearings is compatible with modern surveying equipment, computational software, the use of coordinates, and field practices but care must be taken in the way they are recorded.